Resolution 3925 - REPEALS RESO 3922 and Adopts Application Process for Tax Increment Assistance50

 The Tax Increment Committee of the Kalispell Development Corporation

-shall act as a liaison between the Kalispell De
+shall act as a liaison between the Kalispell Development Corporation

 and the City of Kalispell.
 The Tax Increment Committee (TIC) shall